MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-taxi-classification-explore-data.md

 + Within the R script, a variable (`image_file`) is defined to store the image.

-+ The `histogram` function is called to generate the plot.
++ The `barplot` function is called to generate the plot.

 + The R device is set to **off** because you are running this command as an external script in SQL Server.
 Typically in R, when you issue a high-level plotting command, R opens a graphics window, called a *device*.
 You can turn the device off if you are writing to a file or handling the output some other way.